leighmcculloch/vangen/README.md

 ### Minimal

-The repository `type` and `source` properties will be set automatically when `url` begins with `https://github.com`.
+The repository `type` and `source` properties will be set automatically when `url` begins with `https://github.com` or `https://gitlab.com`.
+This minimizes the config required for projects hosted on either site.
 Below is a minimal config for a project hosted on GitHub.

 ```json
 {